Minor in Bilingual Education

 Bilingual Education/Elementary or Secondary Minor

-The Bilingual Education Program also offers a major for those students preparing to teach dual language learners who wish to demonstrate their own commitment to learning an additional language.
+This minor satisfies the endorsement but is explicitly recommended for current K12 teachers who want to obtain a bilingual certification.
+The Bilingual Education Program also offers a major for those students preparing to teach dual language learners who wish to demonstrate their commitment to learning an additional language.

 Acceptance to the program is contingent upon scoring Advanced-Low or higher on both the oral and written ACTFL tests.
-As the State of Washington Professional Educator Board (PESB) requires bilingual education candidates to pass the ACTFL oral and written tests with a score of Advanced-Mid or higher in order to get the certification, candidates who score Advanced-Low on any of the ACTFL tests will be asked to prepare a plan to pass the ACTFL oral and written tests at the end of the certification at the Advanced-Mid level.
-This plan will require then to take for instance some upper-division foreign language courses.
+As the State of Washington, Professional Educator Board (PESB) requires bilingual education candidates to pass the ACTFL oral and written tests with a score of Advanced-Mid or higher in order to get the certification, candidates who score Advanced-Low on any of the ACTFL tests will be asked to prepare a plan to pass the ACTFL oral and written tests at the end of the certification at the Advanced-Mid level.
+This plan will require them to take some upper-division world language courses.

 Grade Requirements: the minimum cumulative GPA for this program is ≥2.7.